 When you instruct us to make a payment from your account to another user funded by a payment from your bank account and we store the resulting electronic money in this way, we call this type of payment from your bank account an “eCheque” payment.
 See Funding payments you send from your account below for how we use eCheques.

 You will not receive interest or any other earnings on the money in your account.
-This is because the money in your account is electronic money and European and UK law forbids paying interest on electronic money.
-Also, electronic money is not a deposit or an investment under Luxembourg law, so the Luxembourg deposit guarantee or investor indemnity schemes administered by the Conseil des Protection des Deposants et des Investisseurs cannot protect you.
+This is because the money in your account is electronic money and applicable laws forbid paying interest on electronic money.
+Also, electronic money is not a deposit or an investment under Luxembourg law, so the Luxembourg deposit guarantee or investor indemnity schemes administered by the Conseil des Protection des Deposants et des Investisseurs or any equivalent scheme in the EEA cannot protect you.
 In addition, the Financial Services Compensation Scheme does not cover any credit balances we hold in your PayPal account from time to time.

 We may store and move the money in your account in and between:

 at any given time subject further to this user agreement.

 The operational part of your account contains your PayPal balance, which is the balance of money available for payments or withdrawals.

 When you use our payment service to pay another user, you instruct us to transfer the money from your PayPal balance to the recipient’s account.